haxtheweb/edtechjoker/draft-outline.md

 # Draft Syllabus
 This MD file is subject to change.
 As we are building this course out based on needs of our classmates, we'll occationally detour from this.
 This is a work in progress / general timing outline as I hope we are to achieve it.

 # Week 7: Project 2: Building off a comp
 ## Tues
+- Introducing Project 2
+  - What's expected
+  - "Application" vs "webcomponent" based project in open-wc
+- To clear up some setup issues, we're all going to fork from a repo that I made: https://github.com/elmsln/project-two
+  - This is `npm init @open-wc` with all options selected and choosing "application"
+  - This adds in some custom additions so we have a better blank canvas to work on
+  - This adds in support for a HAX based demo which we'll add at the end
+- Let's repeat the same process from the button but now off of a real world "comp" (composition)

+### Class activity
+- Here are the assets you have for making this card: https://github.com/elmsln/edtechjoker/tree/master/fall-21/projects/p2-card
+- Time for that exercise we went through 4 weeks ago..
+  - What are the characteristics of the card?
+  - What design considerations must we take into account?
+  - What accessibility concerns do we potentially have?
+  - What security concerns do we potentially have?
+  - What "states" does this card have?
+  - What do we call it?
+  - Do we have room for additional reusable atoms to be produced? (there are 4 total by my count)
+  - What should we call each of them?
+## Thursday
+- Accessibility testing
+- Looking into accessibility testing / documentation on how to write tests for the repository

+## Homework
+- Write a blog post about considerations when building a web component and considerations when building the element's API (metacognition of the exercise we engaged in)
+  - Blog post should include details about the comp so someone outside class could read it
+  - How you are going to break it down into multiple elements
+  - What you expect to be difficult
+  - What's more managable now that you made the button
+- Sunday by midnight - Post a link to your dev.to article
+- Keep working on your card repos

+# Week 8/9/10: Project 2: Refinement of our card comp
+## Tuesday
+- Critique / review of the cards worked on in the previous week
+- Performance tricks:
+  - "Dynamic imports"
+  - Conditional loading of assets
+  - Conditional, dynamic imports
+  - Interaction Observers
+  - Reading: How Penn State (my team) ships web components in an "unbundled" manner -- https://dev.to/btopro/part-1-how-penn-state-unbundles-web-components-for-cdn-deployments-20di
+- Rest of class time will be to implement the improvements and discussions that spawn off of ways of achieving the task at hand
+- cards will then be enhanced based on the feedback received
+## Thursday / Homework
+- Continue working on cards in groups while I roam around or show examples of conecpts within the context of people's repos at the front
+- Final card to be submitted by Sunday night

+# Week 11/12/13: Project 3: HAXTheWeb
+## Tues Building
 - Class Exercise: Shown code example, identify:
  - Lines / function calls that are "vendor specific"
  - Lines / syntax that are "library specific"